-Human brains have a bottleneck problem.
-But our ancestors many millions of years ago didn’t!
-When our senses first started to evolve in simpler animals, they didn’t have the high processing capacity they have today.
+Although our brains have a bottleneck problem, our ancestors hundreds of millions of years ago didn’t!
+When our senses first started to evolve in very simple animals, they didn’t have the high processing capacity they have today.
 For instance, the first organism to have vision may have had only one photoreceptor.
 So, later processing stages were not overwhelmed!

 However, primitive animals still had one kind of attention.
 For an object in the environment to be processed, an animal had to point its photoreceptor at it so the light from that object would stimulate its photoreceptor.

 When an animal moves its sensory apparatus to better process something, we call that overt attention.

 Animals like us have millions of photoreceptors, but we still have a limited field of view.
 Therefore, we move our head and eyes around a lot in order to get objects of interest in our field of view.
 Again, this is called overt attention.

 But getting the object in our field of view is not the only reason we move our eyes.
 Just as often, we move our eyes because we need to look directly at something to see it well.

 Peripheral vision, away from the center of where you’re looking, is low resolution.
 Many people either don’t know this or don’t fully appreciate just how bad peripheral vision is.
 That’s because people move their eyes to an object as soon as they’re interested in it, so they never notice that their vision of it wasn’t good to begin with.

 To get some feel for the poor quality of peripheral vision, try reading the text in the red and green squares when you have your eyes on the black dot in the center.
 Researchers refer to keeping one’s eyes fixed on a point fixating.
 So, we call the black dot the fixation point.

 When you fixate on the fixation point, you can’t read the words because outside of the centre of vision, the signals passed onto your brain are low resolution, like an image with not enough pixels.